GetAmbush/code_challenge/README.md

 #### Story 2: Transactions

 ```
-As an user
+As a user
-I want to be able to create transfers between accounts and deposits
+I want to be able to make deposits and transfers between accounts
-So that I can update and see my accounts with their updated balances
+So that I can update and see my accounts with their current balances
 ```

 Requirements:

-- A transaction cannot happen for the same account;
+- A transactions must happen between different accounts;
 - Deposits do not need any external information.

 #### Story 3: List Accounts

 ```
-As an user
+As a user
-I want to be able to see my accounts information
+I want to be able to see my accounts' information
 So that I can see how much money I have on each account
 ```

 Requirements:

-- Accounts should be shown as a table;
+- Accounts should be shown in a table;
 - Accounts should have the balance information.

 ## Instructions

-In order to implement the user stories listed above, please, choose one of the following instructions: back-end, or front-end.
-If you want to make both, we will consider this an extra point and effort, but it is not mandatory.
+In order to implement the user stories listed above, please, choose one of the following instructions: back-end or front-end.
+If you want to do both, we will consider this an extra point and effort but it is not mandatory.

 ### Backend Instructions